UW Libraries: Collection Goals

 The UW Libraries is committed to providing convenient and timely access to collections and information resources that are outstanding with respect to their quality, depth, diversity, format and currency to support the research and teaching missions of the University of Washington.

 Communication is the multidisciplinary study of the transmission of ideas, information, and experience across contexts, including face-to-face interactions, public discourse, mass media, and digital media.
 The Communication collection's primary goal is to support scholarship in the Department of Communication.
 See the department's mission for more context.

 The collection will be useful to those researching and studying in the Humanities and Social Sciences, as well as some Science courses.
-The Communication Subject Guide will help you to begin using the materials (archives, books, electronic databases, journals, magazines, and newspapers) in the UW Libraries Communication collection.
+The Communication Research Guide will help you to begin using the materials (archives, books, electronic databases, journals, magazines, and newspapers) in the UW Libraries Communication collection.

 Library of Congress Classification (LC):

 Communication research is represented in many Library of Congress Classification schedules; however, these stand out:

 - HM, HN - social aspects of communication, social history, and public opinion

 Dewey Decimal Classification: